-Being newly divorced is probably the most stressful time in your life.
+Being newly divorced is probably the most stressful time in a person’s life.
 You’re mourning the loss of the most serious relationship you’ve ever had.
 You’re stressed to the hilt about finances.
 You’re watching your children’s lives in upheaval.
 And you’re trying to figure out your new life.

-When I was newly divorced several years ago, I did some really stupid things.
-Thankfully, nothing was too damaging, but still, there are many things I regret.
+When I was newly divorced several years ago, I made some not-so-great decisions, in other words, I did some really stupid things.
+Thankfully, nothing I did was too damaging, but still, there are many things I regret.
 Looking back, I see what I did right, and I see the mistakes I made and what I could have done better.

 Here are 5 big mistakes newly divorced people make:

 When newly divorced, many people feel like they want to start fresh, make changes, be different.
 Changing your hair right at the beginning is a bad way to do this.
 You’ll regret it.
 Trust me!
 Wait a few weeks before doing anything drastic with your hair.
 Do you really think you’d look good in Gwenyth Paltrow’s short hair or Pink’s bleached white, spiked do?
+Do you really, really, really want breast implants?
+Botox and other fillers?
+A facelift?
+I’m not saying any of these things are bad, but wait until you are in a more stable place to make these kinds of decision.
 Really think it through.
 Otherwise, you’ll have more to cry about!

 2. They are rude and unfriendly to their soon-to-be ex in front of the kids.